Florent2/test-regexp-online/README.md

 Test your Javascript regular expressions online
 ===================================

-A toy project I made to learn a bit more about JavaScript and jQuery.
+A small project I made to learn a bit more about JavaScript and jQuery.

 [Demo page](http://florent2.github.com/test-regexp-online/)